Acquah-Kingsley-Segu/Frontend-Mentor-QR-code/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
-    This is to me practice my basic html and css skills with a QR-code example from Frontend Mentor **Note: Not really responsive since it is not required.**
+    This is to help me practice my basic html and css skills with a QR-code example from Frontend Mentor **Note: Not really responsive since it is not required.**

 ### Screenshot